s-20/unnamed/Traits.md

 # Traits

 Traits represent things where your character has exceptional ability.
 Just one rank in a Trait means you're above average at it.
+When you pull a Trait into a Check, you gain dice equal to the current value of the Trait.

 Similarly, not having a Trait doesn't mean you're bad in that characteristic, just that the character isn't exceptional.
 If you want to be actively *bad* at something, that's a [Tangle](Tangles.md).